FPGAwars/apio/docs/installing-apio.md

         apio-windows-amd64-[version]-[date]-installer.exe

 2. Double-click the installer and follow the instructions.
-If your system warns that the installer is not signed, click **More Info** and then **Run Anyway**.
+If your system warns you that the installer is not signed, click **More Info** and then **Run Anyway**.

 3. In a **new command window**, run the following command to test your installation: